 The toxic components in chocolate are theobromine and caffeine, and the level of toxicity is based on the type and quantity of chocolate consumed.

 Different types of chocolate have different amounts of theobromine and caffiene; dark chocolate contains the highest concentrations and white "chocolate" contains the least.
 Early clinical signs are vomiting, diarrhea and trembling.

-Related Reading: All About Chocolate Toxicity
+Related Reading: Chocolate Toxicity in Cats & Dogs

 It is important to note that xylitol, an artificial sweetener used in many candies, chewing gums and baked goods, is potentially very toxic to dogs and ferrets.